barumau/pandunia/fra/K00_kurse.md

 ### Réponses aux exercices

-1. da no safi kamar.
+1. hi no safi kamre.
 2. un kupa no hali.
 3. du vaf no yam supe.
-4. da no have vaf e mau. / da have no vaf e no mau.
+4. hi no have vaf en mau. / hi have no vaf en no mau.
 5. shefe yam cha ama no kafe.
 6. mama have no vaf ama du mau.